alexkmbk/1CI/README.md

 special data processors connected to the catalog “Actions”.
 In the configuration there are several internal testing data processors:

-- data processor for standard module checking (****CheckModules**** command line option ).
+- standard module checking (****CheckModules**** command line option ).

+- run test scripts (new testing mechanism in version 8.3).

-- data processor for reposting the list of documents (it is possible to catch some errors during reposting a document);
+- reposting the list of documents (it is possible to catch some errors during reposting a document).

-- data processor for making list of reports.
+- making list of reports.

 # Metadata objects of the configuration (what is already done)